Theta correspondence and the Borisov-Gunnells relations: Theta lift

-Interchanging the sum and the integral over $A_\R$ is only valid at $s=0$ for the sum over the regular vectors.
+Interchanging the sum over the regular vectors and the integral over $A_\R$ is valid for any $s \in \C$.
 For the sum over the singular vectors, the exchange can only be done for $\re(s)$ large enough.

 For regular vectors $\vbf$, the pushforward